 Could it be that the results indicate a human inclination for competitiveness?

-Another study in Lehmiller’s book looked at clumsiness and awkward mistakes and how they affect how sexually attracted to someone we feel.
+Another study in Lehmiller’s book looks at clumsiness and awkward mistakes and how they affect how sexually attracted we feel to someone.

 It’s thought that successful people (at least people who we perceive as successful) become more human to us, when they make minor mistakes.
 And it’s this “human-ness” that increases the power of sexual attraction.